-Atomoxetine (brand name: Strattera) is the first drug on the list of modafinil alternatives, which is licensed for the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in children and adults.
-Atomoxetine is a prescription-only medication, which is usually initiated by a specialist in the treatment of ADHD.
+Atomoxetine (brand name: Strattera) is the first drug on the list of modafinil alternatives, especially use Strattera for treating Attention Deficit Hyperactivity Disorder (ADHD) in children and adults.
+Atomoxetine is a prescription-only medication.

 Atomoxetine availability in the UK

-In the UK, atomoxetine is available as a generic drug (atomoxetine hydrochloride) and branded as Strattera.
+Atomoxetine is available as a generic drug (atomoxetine hydrochloride) and branded as Strattera in the UK.

 Is atomoxetine a cognitive enhancer?

-Atomoxetine is a non-stimulant drug, which primarily affects one neurotransmitter in the brain called norepinephrine (noradrenaline).
+Atomoxetine is a non-stimulant drug that primarily affects one neurotransmitter in the brain called norepinephrine (noradrenaline).
 Atomoxetine stops the action of the norepinephrine transporter in the brain and therefore increases the concentration (amount) of norepinephrine in the brain.
-Noradrenaline plays a role in the regulation of cognitive function, attention, and stress reactions (Hussain et al., 2020).
+Noradrenaline plays a role in regulating cognitive function, attention, and stress reactions (Hussain et al., 2020).

-Furthermore, atomoxetine enhanced many parts of ‘ executive function’ such as cognitive flexibility, short term/working memory, attention, susceptibility to distraction in young adults, with other evidence suggesting that atomoxetine may boost other aspects of cognition beyond attention (Callahan, 2019).
+Furthermore, atomoxetine enhanced many parts of ‘ executive function’ such as cognitive flexibility, short-term/working memory, attention, and susceptibility to distraction in young adults.
+Other evidence suggests that atomoxetine may boost other aspects of cognition beyond attention (Callahan, 2019).

 4. Modafinil Alternatives: Methylphenidate

-Methylphenidate is a prescription-only drug available in the UK for the treatment of ADHD.
-Methylphenidate is classified as a controlled drug (Schedule 2), which brings additional legal requirements for writing prescriptions and various medicine supply restrictions.
+Methylphenidate is a prescription-only drug available in the UK to treat ADHD.
+Methylphenidate is classified as a controlled drug (Schedule 2), bringing additional legal requirements for writing prescriptions and various medicine supply restrictions.

-Methylphenidate would only be prescribed for ADHD under the supervision of a doctor who specializes in behavioral disorders.
+Methylphenidate would only be prescribed for ADHD under a doctor who specializes in behavioral disorders.

 Methylphenidate: legal aspects

-Despite its classification as a prescription-only medication in the UK, which is also a controlled drug, the purchase of methylphenidate is possible from overseas pharmacies.
+Despite its classification as a prescription-only medication in the UK, which is also a controlled drug, purchasing methylphenidate is possible from overseas pharmacies.